 - A personal statement of 600 words detailing your reasons for interest in the program;

-- A sample (10-15 pages) of your academic writing in English;
+- A sample (10-15 pages) of your academic writing in English, with footnotes and bibliography;

 - Official transcripts of all post-secondary (undergraduate and graduate) study undertaken to date.
 Transcripts not in English or Italian must be accompanied by a certified English translation;

 - Proof of completion of a Bachelor’s degree or the equivalent at an accredited university, if not attested in the official transcripts*;

-- GRE results (Optional, but highly recommended for applicants seeking funding.
-Our GRE code is 7772);
+- GRE scores - optional, but strongly recommended for applicants wishing to be considered for funding.
+Our GRE code is 7772;

 - Three letters of reference from professors evaluating your academic work and appropriateness for graduate study;